cespare/go-localpath/README.md

 ### Usage

-In the root of your project, make an empty file called `.glp`.
+In the root of your project, make an file called `.glp` with the name of your vendor directory.
 (This file should also be committed to version control).

-    $ touch .glp
+    $ echo 'vendor' > .glp

 Now, instead of using `go`, use `glp`.
 The script will check for a `.glp` file and change `$GOPATH` to `./vendor/`; if the file does not exist it leaves `$GOPATH` alone.
 In any case, it forwards all arguments to